-Is your company and your supply chain ready to tackle the new EU MDR requirements in 2020?
+Is your company and your supply chain ready to tackle the new EU MDR requirements?
 Get prepared for the 7 major changes in Medical Device Regulation.

 How does the MDR, (EU) 2017/745) affect my company and my supply chain?